JadenG13/warehouse_robot/README.md

 Ctrl + C to exit

-This captures a bag in the root directory `/catkin_ws/`, which you can then convert to a log file using `rostobag.py`.
+This captures a bag in the root directory `/catkin_ws/`, which you can then convert to a log file using `bagtolog.py`.

-More robust than previous version, make sure you use `rostobag.py` with `python3`.
+More robust than previous version, make sure you use `bagtolog.py` with `python3`.

-You will need to install dependencies:
+You will need to install dependencies (atleast I ran into them):
 ```
 pip install pycryptodomex
 pip install python-gnupg